FLUX-SE/all_docs/en_US/spat_revolution_doc/Ambisonic_transcoding.md

 ### Energy preserving

+_!> Energy preserving is only available in the Ultimate version of _SPAT Revolution_.

 EPAD (Energy preserving ambisonic decoding) and AllRAD (All-round Ambisonic decoding) are other HOA decoding methods suitable for 2D and 3D HOA, and they can cope with any kind of loudspeaker arrangement.
 These decoding methods always work, as soon as there are enough loudspeakers; they are always feasible and by nature numerically stable.
 EPAD uses a regularized matrix inversion such that the decoded energy is preserved even with non-uniformly arranged arrays (and even for directions with only sparse loudspeaker coverage).